menu

 Demographics

-In terms of college education, Brainard - Dwight is nearly on par with the US average for all cities of 21.84%: 20.83% of adults 25 and older in Brainard - Dwight have a bachelor's degree or advanced degree.
+The percentage of adults in Brainard - Dwight who are college-educated is close to the national average for all communities of 21.84%: 20.65% of the adults in Brainard - Dwight have a bachelor's degree or advanced degree.

 The people who call Brainard - Dwight home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Brainard - Dwight residents report their race to be White, followed by Asian.
-Important ancestries of people in Brainard - Dwight include Czech, German, Irish, English, and Swedish.
+The greatest number of Brainard - Dwight residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in Brainard - Dwight include Czech, German, English, Swedish, and Irish.

 The most common language spoken in Brainard - Dwight is English.
 Other important languages spoken here include Polish and Spanish.